-109 Spreadsheet Software 3 Credit Hours 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying
+109 Spreadsheet Software 3 Credit Hours 3 Billable Contact Hours

+Prerequisite: RDG 090 and ENGL 090 or qualifying scores on accepted placement tests.

 This course familiarizes students with electronic spreadsheets, spreadsheet graphics and data management systems.
 The various applications to business and general management systems will be discussed.
 Hands-on experience will be provided utilizing a popular spreadsheet software package such as Excel.